A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2022-21282

-CVE-2022-21282 is an information disclosure vulnerability in Oracle GraalVM Enterprise Edition that allows unauthorized read access to sensitive data.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2022-21282 is an information disclosure vulnerability in Oracle GraalVM Enterprise Edition and Java SE JAXP component.
+Attackers can gain unauthorized read access to sensitive data.
+This article covers technical details, affected versions, impact analysis, and mitigation strategies.

 CVE-2022-21282 Overview

-CVE-2022-21282 is an information disclosure vulnerability affecting the JAXP (Java API for XML Processing) component in Oracle Java SE and Oracle GraalVM Enterprise Edition.
-This vulnerability allows an unauthenticated attacker with network access to compromise affected systems via multiple protocols, potentially gaining unauthorized read access to a subset of accessible data.
+CVE-2022-21282 is an information disclosure vulnerability affecting the JAXP (Java API for XML Processing) component of Oracle Java SE and Oracle GraalVM Enterprise Edition.
+The flaw allows an unauthenticated attacker with network access to compromise affected installations through multiple protocols.
+Successful exploitation results in unauthorized read access to a subset of accessible data in the targeted Java runtime.
+The vulnerability impacts Oracle Java SE versions 7u321, 8u311, 11.0.13, and 17.0.1, as well as Oracle GraalVM Enterprise Edition 20.3.4 and 21.3.0.
+Oracle disclosed the issue in its January 2022 Critical Patch Update.

 Critical Impact